 Many CFOs are still not ready to trade Excel for BI tools in finance, guided by the logic of not touching a system that already works.
 But does it?
 Spreadsheets have been used for keeping records and conducting data analysis for so long that it’s not even questioned whether or not they are worth it.

-However, there are plenty of rationales why you should no longer rely on moss-grown solutions and consider tapping into new alternatives.
+However, there are plenty of rationales why you should no longer rely on moss-grown solutions for financial reporting and consider tapping into new alternatives, such as business intelligence software.

 One of the main reasons for this is susceptibility to human errors.
 According to various studies, 9 out of 10 spreadsheets contain mistakes, This is not surprising at all, given manual data entry.
 Even something as small as a misplaced decimal point can lead to huge accounting distortions.